fatso83/node-file-builder/README.md

 - fileOptions.config.mangle
 - *projectOptions.path* (compulsory) must be set to .
 - callback if the first argument is non-null, an error has occurred.
 Second argument is name of the input file

+# Notes

+There are some more newlines than what one might expect, but this is how Prepros does this, and so any issues with that should be filed in the Prepros project.

 # About
 The actual file concatenation logic has been ripped from the insides